Table of Contents

 - I keep my belongings neat and clean.
 1 (strongly disagree) – 2 – 3 – 4 – 5 (strongly agree)

 Sources of errors in personality tests

 For this type of test, the defense mechanism projection is utilized.
-Projective tests don’t assess on the basis of the subject’s statement, but rather the “true”, probably covert desires are read into the test material.
+Projective tests do not assess based on the subject’s statement, but rather the ‘true’, probably covert desires are read into the test material.
 The point of criticism for this type of test is the missing evaluation objectivity.

 - Rorschach test (inkblot test): Subjects make associations with various inkblot pictures which are then interpreted.

 - Thematic apperception test: Subjects write a story based on pictures, followed by an analysis of the contents.

 - Baum test (tree-drawing test): The subject is requested to draw a tree.
 The interpretation follows specific criteria (what do the roots/branches/trunk/… look like?).

 - SF-36, Short-Form-36-Health Survey: Assesses the disease-spanned, health-related quality of life.

 - BDI, Beck Depression Inventory: Assesses the symptoms of depression.

 Qualitative data are comprised of non-numerical data, e.g., obtained from interviews.
 Quantitative data are obtained from scales or category systems.